-“We know that self-management is a path to better quality of life and improved outcomes, yet barriers within the Medicare benefit keep some of our most vulnerable citizens from accessing DSMT services,” said Karen Kemmis, AADE president.
-“AADE is proud to have helped introduce this important piece of legislation along with the Diabetes Advocacy Alliance and our Senate champions.
-Now it’s critical that we encourage every legislator to support this non-partisan, common sense bill.”
+“Self-management is a path to better quality of life and improved outcomes.
+Yet many individuals who could benefit from DSMT are unable to access the service because of outdated rules,” said Kate Thomas, ADCES chief advocacy and external affairs officer.
+“ADCES is proud to help introduce this important piece of legislation along with the Diabetes Advocacy Alliance and our congressional champions.
+It’s critical that we encourage every legislator to support this non-partisan, common sense bill.”

 If passed, the Expanding Access to DSMT Act would:

-- Permit physicians and qualified non-physician practitioners who are not directly involved in managing an individual's diabetes to refer them for DSMT services.
+Permit physicians and qualified non-physician practitioners who are not directly involved in managing diabetes to refer DSMT services.

-- Allow the initial 10 hours of DSMT during the first year to remain available until used and allow 6 additional hours of DSMT services during the year in which the initial 10 hours are used.
+Allow the initial 10 hours of DSMT during the first year to remain available until used.

-- Allow DSMT and Medical Nutrition Therapy (MNT) services to be provided on the same day.
+Allow DSMT and Medical Nutrition Therapy (MNT) services to be furnished on the same day.

-AADE is encouraging the public to contact their legislator to support the Expanding Access to DSMT Act.
-For more information visit DiabetesEducator.org/advocacy.
+ADCES is encouraging the public to contact their legislators to support the Expanding Access to DSMT Act.
+For more information visit DiabetesEducator.org/actnow.